adolfont/caes005-introduction-to-functional-programming/topics/strings_and_binaries.md

 [ 67, 65, 84 ]
 ```

+- "The notation ?c returns the integer code for the character c" (Thomas, 2018)

 - "Because a character list is a list, we can use the usual pattern matching and List functions" (Thomas, 2018).
 See [parse.exs](http://media.pragprog.com/titles/elixir16/code/strings/parse.exs)

 # References